A summer island in winter!

 What’s so special about Mallorca?

-Mallorca (Majorca) is one of Spain’s Balearic Islands in the Mediterranean and is universally know for its beaches, parties and resorts.
-It is especially popular with German and English summer vacationers, and the island has a flourishing expat community from the two nations as well.
+Mallorca (Majorca) is one of Spain’s Balearic Islands in the Mediterranean.
+It is universally know for its beaches, parties and resorts.
+Especially popular with German and English summer vacationers, the island has a flourishing expat community from the two nations as well.

-Beyond wild parties and famous resort towns, what is less know about Mallorca, is that it also has much to offer in terms of both culture and nature: from its numerous beaches with crystal clear waters, to lush mountains with magnificent orange orchards; from picturesque villages which have formed the setting for artists communities, to architecture which bears the imprint of its interesting history.
+Beyond wild parties and famous resort towns, what is less know about Mallorca, is that it also has much to offer in terms of both culture and nature.
+From numerous beaches with crystal clear waters, to lush mountains with magnificent orange orchards; from picturesque villages which have formed the setting for artists communities, to architecture which bears the imprint of its interesting history.
+Mallorca has so much to offer!

 The ideal weather and solitude of winter make it an apt occasion to discover this island beyond its beaches.
 Winter temperature in Mallorca shifts between 10°C during night-time while in the daytime it goes up to about a glorious 18°C.